student.

 Embrace your educational future with integrity

 Unlock the potential of AI for studying and take your education to the next level.
 Our accredited programs may help you develop the skills and knowledge you need to succeed in today's world.
 Plus, our Admissions Specialists are here to help you every step of the way so you can be sure you're making the right decision for your future.
-Call us today at 1.888.427.6500, and let's talk about how Penn Foster and AI can help you reach your full potential.
+Request more information or call us today 1-888-427-6500, and let's talk about how Penn Foster can help you reach your full potential.

 The author wanted to add that she ran her copy through Grammarly’s plagiarism detector, which said that 4% of the text matched already-existing content on the internet.
 The goal isn’t 0%.
 The goal is to cite your sources and make sure you’re thinking critically and not just copying someone else’s (or a robot’s) ideas.